 This elegant and easy main dish recipe for Chicken and Bacon in Puff Pastry serves six people for very little money.
 If you're feeling flush, add some fresh herbs to the recipe.
-Thanks to M. Michael for this great suggestion!

-The combination of bacon, chicken, onion, and cream cheese in flaky frozen puff pastry is really wonderful and perfect for company.
-Yet it's so easy to make!
+The combination of bacon, chicken, onion, and cream cheese in flaky frozen puff pastry is really wonderful and perfect for company, yet it's so easy to make!

 Serve this easy recipe with some peas drizzled with butter, a green salad tossed with sliced mushrooms and cherry tomatoes, and some iced tea.
 For dessert, an apple pie would be the perfect finishing touch.